qipeng/qipeng.github.com/_posts/2024-07-22-what-do-industry-researchers-do-part-1.md

 This analogy has a few corollaries:

-1. **There is no perfect information.** You can try your best to probe your chocolate candidates, learn from your past experience or other people's chocolate-choosing experiences, or even bite off a small piece of your chocolates -- none of these will give you the full picture until you actually eat it.
+1. **There is no perfect information.** This part is consistent with the original box of chocolates wisdom.
+You can try your best to probe your chocolate candidates, learn from your past experience or other people's chocolate-choosing experiences, or even bite off a small piece of your chocolates -- none of these will give you the full picture until you actually eat it.
 You only determine part of your journey by making choices, the rest is sheer luck.
 2. **The world is not constant and your choices have effects on your future pool of choices.** It is easy to lose sight of all those chocolate boxes in the future, and be tempted to leverage all the information you have at hand to find and devour the kinds of chocolate you enjoy the most today.
 Either positively or negatively, significantly or slightly, this is shaping your future chocolate boxes and what flavors will be available in those when they eventually get to your hands.
-3. **But this doesn't mean you have no control, or can't make predictions.** The Mega-Chocolate Universe (not to be confused with other [MCU](https://en.wikipedia.org/wiki/Marvel_Cinematic_Universe)) is fortunately somewhat predictable.
-So even if you still don't fully control your chocolates and which boxes come next, you can nevertheless try to improve the probability of getting the chocolates you truly enjoy.
+3. **But this doesn't mean you have no control, or can't make predictions.** The Mega-Chocolate Universe (not to be confused with other [MCU](https://en.wikipedia.org/wiki/Marvel_Cinematic_Universe)) is fortunately somewhat predictable, at least in the sense of likelihoods.
+So even if you still don't fully control your chocolates and which boxes come next, you can nevertheless try to improve the probability of getting the chocolates you truly enjoy in the future.

 If you are unsure about what this box of (boxes of) chocolates, or stochastic process, looks like, the tweet quoted below has one of my favorite visualizations.